-The primary need is to protect hard surfaces, such as the blacktop, kerbing, paving and concrete structures from deterioration which may result from weed growth, in particular, the effects of perennial weeds which can establish and expand, and cause cracking in surfaces and water ingress.
+The primary need is to protect hard surfaces, such as tarmac, kerbing, paving and concrete structures from deterioration which may result from weed growth, in particular, the effects of perennial weeds which can establish and expand, and cause cracking in surfaces and water ingress.
 Without treatment of weeds, the lifespan of the sealed surfaces could be reduced.

 There is also a secondary desire to ensure that the sealed surfaces are clean and tidy and we recognise the contribution that well-managed public space makes to a sense of pride that the community holds in an area.
-The use of "no mix dual" for the first time in 2019 should help satisfy both objectives in a cost-effective way.